arpan65/Scanned-document-classification-deep-learning/README.md

 500 GB HDD (minimum 200GB)
 ## Steps to Recreate
 Download the data from given link
-Execure final.py to execute the whole pipeline
+Execute final method in Final.ipynb to execute the whole pipeline
 Execute individual scripts/notebook to execute modules
 ## License
 MIT license